Skip to main content

 Difluprednate undergoes deacetylation in vivo to 6α, 9-difluoroprednisolone 17-butyrate (DFB), an active metabolite of difluprednate.

-Clinical pharmacokinetic studies of difluprednate after repeat ocular instillation of 2 drops of difluprednate (0.01% or 0.05%) four times per day for 7 days showed that DFB levels in blood were below the quantification limit (50 ng/mL) at all time points for all subjects, indicating the systemic absorption of difluprednate after ocular instillation of DUREZOL is limited.
+Clinical pharmacokinetic studies of difluprednate after repeat ocular instillation of 2 drops of difluprednate (0.01% or 0.05%) 4 times per day for 7 days showed that DFB levels in blood were below the quantification limit (50 ng/mL) at all time points for all subjects, indicating that the systemic absorption of difluprednate after ocular instillation of DUREZOL is limited.

 13. Nonclinical Toxicology

-13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility
+13.1 Carcinogenesis, Mutagenesis, and Impairment of Fertility

-Difluprednate was not genotoxic in vitro in the Ames test, and in cultured mammalian cells CHL/IU (a fibroblastic cell line derived from the lungs of newborn female Chinese hamsters).
-An in vivo micronucleus test of difluprednate in mice was also negative.
-Treatment of male and female rats with subcutaneous difluprednate up to 10 mcg/kg/day prior to and during mating did not impair fertility in either gender.
-Long-term studies have not been conducted to evaluate the carcinogenic potential of difluprednate.
+Difluprednate was not genotoxic in vitro in the Ames test, and in cultured mammalian cells (CHL/IU; a fibroblastic cell line derived from the lungs of newborn female Chinese hamsters) or in an in vivo micronucleus test of difluprednate in mice.

 13.2 Animal Toxicology and/or Pharmacology